-This is the 21st group of students to complete the program since its inception in 2009.
-To date, the program has graduated 286 P.O.S.T.-certified officers.
+This is the 17th group of students to complete the program since its inception in 2009.
+To date, the program has graduated 253 P.O.S.T.-certified officers.
 Many candidates are in various stages of the application process with statewide agencies.
-Several candidates have been hired by area police departments.
-Savannah Tech’s Peace Officer Academy has a 97% placement rate.
+Savannah Tech’s Peace Officer Academy has a 98% placement rate.

 Each cohort selects a fallen officer for whom the graduating class will be named.
 The cohorts have a tradition of giving the family of the fallen officer a challenge coin dedicated to the officer.
 A challenge coin is a symbol of an unbreakable bond of dedication and allegiance among military personnel and law enforcement officers.
 The challenge coin tradition started as a military tradition in World War I and was later adopted by law enforcement.

 This cohort elected to honor APO Ransen Y. Daily Sr., Georgia Ports Authority (GPA) Police Department.
 He passed away suddenly on June 19, 2013.
 He is survived by his wife Ayanna and family.

 Daily, a New York native, former Army soldier and father of two, was a member of STC’s first Criminal Justice graduating class and was POST-certified in 2005.
 When interviewed years ago after being hired by the GPA as a peace officer, Daily said he had always been attracted to the field of law enforcement.
 “My preparation from Savannah Technical College was right on.
 Everything they went over in the Police Academy, I already knew,” Daily said.

 After working nearly a decade in a variety of security jobs, Daily was glad to finally be working as an officer.
 To him, working at the GPA was a long-anticipated next step.
 “Now, I feel like I’m making a difference,” said Daily.
 “To me, getting up every day being happy with what I do, that defines success.”